FAQ

 Do you ship worldwide?

-Yes I do.
+Yes we do.
 I have shipped to Canada, United Kingdom, Norway, Italy, Spain, Russian Federation, China, Australia, Nigeria, Sweden and more.
 I take a lot of care in packing these orders but it is up to you as a buyer to know your local laws as to what you can import.
 I do not take responsibility for items confiscated by customs.
 That being said, I have never had a product fail to reach its destination outside of the US.
+So please, research your countries laws!

 Where I have I seen your work before?